Fadho/aviata-websocket/README.md

 * readingOdds: When odd is reading.
 Shown after countdown stops at 10,
 * roundWaitTime: The grace period to show round result to user.
 Ends at 5,
 * generatedOdds: The generated odd for this round, shows the winning odds.
 Might want to use this after grace periods
-* rangeOutcome: The Bet on Distance side bet result for each round
+* causeOfStop: The cause of stop side bet result for each round
 * connectedUsers: Number of users connected to the websocket to play the game

 #### RESPONSE